InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/prayer.md

 as it is a symbol of death.

-However, it is acceptable to display an equal-armed cross, at it is a symbol of balance.
+However, it is acceptable to display an equal-armed cross, at it is a symbol of Ascension.

 In addition to this ceremony,
 there are a number of [rites and ceremonies]({{ site.baseurl }}{% link _pages/rites.md %})